 Also important is we DO NOT groom the summer single track trails.
 When snow is packed it lasts longer, and who wants the dirt single track to stay frozen and muddy longer in the spring time???
 Our special use permit for grooming ends in March, by the time spring rolls around it is impossible to notice that the groomed FAT bike trails even existed.

 In 2015-16 we had our first season of consistently groomed trail, 12 miles.
 For 2017 we added a couple little sections bringing the trail lengths to 13 miles with some extra loops, and it turned out quite nice, great actually, but that is not enough.
-We are striving to make the Black Hills lead the way in trail prep and design.
-Do you want to ride them?
-We will get it done with your support.

-It should also be said that the State Game Fish and Parks snowmobile association is not allowing FAT Bikes on the groomed snowmobile trails at this point.
+It should also be said that the State Game Fish and Parks and SD snowmobile association is not allowing FAT Bikes on the groomed snowmobile trails at this point.
 That is a touchy situation, the snowmobile association started that from the ground up decades ago.
 Fat bikes are very new to the scene and they are looking at options to see how it may work.
 I personally still skate ski on the snowmobile trails during the week when there is little or no motorized traffic and it is fantastic.
-However, when there is motorized traffic the trail surface is very poor for FAT Biking, and most users go out on weekends, both motorized and non motorized.
+However, when there is motorized traffic the trail surface is very poor for FAT Biking/skiing, and most users go out on weekends, both motorized and non motorized.
 I dont think the two mix very well no matter what the rules are.
 To have non motorized users on the snowmobile trails in the Black Hills where most snowmobiles stay on the groomed trail (unlike other Rocky Mountain trails where they use groomed trails to get to the powder riding) , needs to be looked at very carefully.
 Something can be worked out i am sure, but not yet....

 So, for the time being...., XC skiers, snowshoers and DOGS can use the current FAT bike trails also since they only help add texture/that adds to traction.
 XC ski trails are not always the best for dogs and snowshoes, being that they are groomed to .5-2 psi.
 Fat Bike trails are groomed to 5+ psi and some think are more fun because they are narrow and twisty.